 On a more serious note, if you're unlucky enough to suffer from a medical condition relating to sleep, it's crucial that you declare this to your travel insurance provider and check that the cover extends to the day of outbound travel.
 If you miss the alarm due to your condition, there may be options available as long as your insurer is aware of it.

-Whether or not you've slept in, don't forget to do a double head count of the kids when you set off, especially if you've got 8 or more kids travelling (just ask Kevin).
+Whether or not you've slept in, don't forget to do a double head count of the kids when you set off, especially if you've got 8 or more children travelling (just ask Kevin).

 Yes, this actually happens.